bkazemi/shakar/docs/shakar-design-notes.md

   3) Run block. `using` is not subjectful; `.` stays whatever an enclosing binder set (free `.` errors).
   4) Exit always runs (even on error/return): call `r.using_exit(err?)` else `r.exit(err?)` else `r.close()`.
 If exit method returns truthy, original block error is suppressed.
 Errors in exit propagate; dual failures preserve both contexts.
   - Single resource per `using`; nest for multiples.
 Without `bind`, enter value is unnamed.
 Preferred style: call through bound name; use walrus temporary if dot on resource is needed.
+    - Pragmatics: when `expr` is a bare identifier and no `bind`/handle is given, `using` implicitly rebinds that identifier to the enter value for the body (restored on exit).
   - Examples:
     ```shakar
     using openFile(path): processFile(.)